 WordPress plugins contain scripts, CSS files, and JavaScript handlers to help users achieve WordPress functionalities.

-When tracking the white screen of death issues in WordPress – management of plugins, such as installation, deactivation, or removal could provide a lead.
+When tracking the white screen of death issues in WordPress, plugin management could provide a lead, such as installation, deactivation, or removal.

-To get started, log into WordPress dashboard and disable plugins – one by one.
-Here – you need to see if managing a specific plugin solves white screen issues in WordPress.
+To get started, log into the WordPress dashboard and disable plugins individually.
+Here, you need to see if managing a specific plugin solves white screen issues in WordPress.

 Clear WordPress Cache